-SMALL MID CAP TEAM Supervised Persons
+EQUITY PROGRAM STRATEGIES SMALL MID CAP TEAM Supervised Persons

-Name Brett S. Reiner

-Educational Background University of Pennsylvania- The Wharton School, BSE

-Business Experience 2016-Present Neuberger Berman Investment Advisers LLC, Portfolio Manager1 (last five years only) Brett S. Reiner is also a Managing Director at Neuberger Berman BD LLC, an affiliate of NB.

-Other Business Activities Brett S. Reiner is a registered representative of Neuberger Berman BD LLC, an affiliate of NB and a

-U.S. registered broker dealer.
+Name Brett S. Reiner Managing Director Year of Birth 1967 Educational Background University of Pennsylvania- The Wharton School, BSE Business Experience (last five years only) 2017-Present Neuberger Berman Investment Advisers LLC, Portfolio Manager Brett S. Reiner is also a Managing Director at Neuberger Berman BD LLC, an affiliate of NB.
+Disciplinary Information None Other Business Activities Brett S. Reiner is a registered representative of Neuberger Berman BD LLC, an affiliate of NB and a U.S. registered broker dealer.
 In addition, Brett S. Reiner provides advisory services on behalf of affiliates of NB.
 Those other business relationships may result in certain actual or perceived conflicts from time to time.
 These conflicts may relate to, among other things, the advice given to clients and the time and resources devoted to clients by supervised persons.
 These conflicts are managed through compliance with NB's Code of Ethics and other compliance policies and procedures.
 Please refer to Neuberger Berman's Part 2A Brochure for more detailed discussion of these conflicts and how they are managed.
 Neuberger Berman investment professionals are eligible to participate in a compensation pool made available to the portfolio management team with which the investment professional is associated.
 The amount available in the compensation pool is determined based on a number of factors including the revenue that is generated by that particular portfolio management team, less certain adjustments.
-The percentage allocated to individual team participants is based on a variety of criteria, including the aggregate investment performance, utilization of central resources, business building to further the longer term sustainable success of the investment team, effective team/people management, and overall contribution to the success of Neuberger Berman.
+The percentage allocated to individual team participants is based on a variety of criteria, including the aggregate investment performance, utilization of central resources, business building to further the longer term sustainable success of the investment team.
 Neuberger Berman has policies and procedures in place to monitor and manage any conflicts of interest that may arise as a result of this structure.
 For example, an investment professional may have an incentive to increase the size of the bonus pool by promoting a particular product over another or by taking aggressive investment positions in an effort to generate outsized returns.
 These policies and procedures are designed to ensure that investment product recommendations are made in the best interests of clients and that investment decisions are consistent with the client's investment mandate and are made in the best interests of the client.

-Joseph Amato as Chief Investment Officer is responsible for supervising the advisory activities of Brett is available at 212-476-9855.

-S. Reiner and monitoring the investment advice that he provides to the clients of NB.
+Additional Compensation None Supervision Joseph Amato as Chief Investment Officer is responsible for supervising the advisory activities of Brett S. Reiner and monitoring the investment advice that he provides to the clients of NB.
 Brett S. Reiner is required to comply with Neuberger Berman's Code of Ethics, its compliance policies and procedures and any other policies and procedures adopted by NB from time to time.
-Brett S. Reiner's supervisor
+Brett S. Reiner's supervisor is available at 212-476-9855.
+Requirements for State- Registered Advisors Not Applicable